mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

    awareness from the previous moment.
 However introspective awareness apprehends the state of mind in the present.

+Commentary:

+1. In TMI, attentiona and peripheral awareness are presented as a fundamental dichotomy.
+Is experience really structured this discretely?
+Can attention and awareness be seen to inhabit points on a continuum?

 ### Stage One - Establishing a Practice:

 Six Point Preparation